National Weather Service United States Department of Commerce

 Storm reports.
 Red dots are tornadoes, blue are wind damage, and green are hail.

 The event brought widespread wind damage to almost every county across southern Indiana and central Kentucky.
-It all began as a single tornadic thunderstorm that developed in central Illinois during the afternoon.
-The storm then organized into a derecho that dove south across the Ohio River during the evening hours.
+It all began as tornadic thunderstorms that developed in Illinois during the afternoon.
+The storms then organized into a derecho that dove south across the Ohio River during the evening hours.
 The line of storms had a length of almost 100 miles and a forward speed of 45 to 50 mph.
 Widespread destructive winds ranging from 60 to 80 mph accompanied the leading edge of the storms.
 A wind gust of 84 mph was measured by an anemometer in Bowling Green.
 Winds gusted up to 65 mph in Lexington.
 In Louisville, power was lost to over 100,000 homes.
 Officials at Louisville Gas and Electric mentioned that power outages were the most widespread since the tornado of April 3, 1974.

 During the overnight hours, scattered severe thunderstorms continued to develop within an unstable air mass, mainly producing large hail.